giantswarm/docs/src/content/reference/gsctl/update-cluster.md

 # `gsctl update cluster`

 The `gsctl update cluster` allows the modification of cluster labels.
+This feature is only available for clusters with node pools on AWS.

 ## Usage